How Many Times Has David Foster Been Married and Why Did He Divorce His Ex-Wives?

 In 1982, Foster married Rebecca Dyer, with whom he had three daughters: Sara, Erin, and Jordan.
 Foster and Dyer divorced in 1986 after four years together.

 Foster’s third marriage is still his longest one by far.
-He married actress Linda Thompson in 1991 following her divorce to Caitlyn Jenner (then known as Bruce Jenner).
+He married actor Linda Thompson in 1991 following her divorce to Caitlyn Jenner (then known as Bruce Jenner).
 Foster became a stepfather to Thompson’s children with Jenner: Brody and Brandon.
 The couple divorced in 2005 after 14 years together.

 Foster’s fourth wife is Yolanda Hadid, who was previously married to real estate mogul Mohamed Hadid.
-Hadid also became a star on The Real Housewives of Beverly Hills, and Foster appeared on the show multiple times as well.
+Yolanda Hadid also became a star on The Real Housewives of Beverly Hills, and Foster appeared on the show multiple times as well.
 Foster also became a stepfather to Hadid’s three children: Gigi, Bella, and Anwar.
 However, Foster and Hadid filed for divorce in 2015, with their divorce finalized in 2017.

 Foster married his fifth wife, Katharine McPhee, in June 2019.
 In February 2021, the couple welcomed a son named Rennie.